Skip to main content

 Ultra-processed foods are engineered to override your satiety signals through specific combinations of sugar, fat, and salt.
 They tend to be low in protein and fiber, which makes the protein leverage problem worse.
 We focus on swapping in whole-food versions rather than perfect avoidance.

-Micronutrients like magnesium, vitamin D, B12, and zinc are often overlooked but critical.
+Micronutrients like magnesium, vitamin D, B12, and zinc are often overlooked but essential.
 Magnesium supports sleep and insulin sensitivity.
-Vitamin D affects mood and immune health, especially in our long Philadelphia winters.
+Vitamin D affects mood and immune health, particularly in our long Philadelphia winters.
 B12 is essential for energy and is often low in vegans or those on metformin.
 We test, then supplement based on labs.

 Most healthy adults handle lectins, oxalates, and nightshades fine.
 We see specific patients with autoimmune conditions or kidney stones who benefit from avoiding certain ones.
 We do not make blanket recommendations.
 If you suspect a sensitivity, we run a structured elimination and reintroduction.